OpenJML/openjml.github.io/tutorial/Visibility.md

+---
-# Visibility modifiers and specifications
+title: JML Tutorial - Visibility modifiers and specifications
+---

 Java distinguishes four categories of visibility of declarations: public, protected, package, and private.
 For example, within a class, all names, even private ones, declared in that class are visible.